 Supplementary Figure 9: Sample-dependent setup statistics.
-Sample-dependent distributions of the setupdependent parameters are given as violin plots for (top) the average count rate, (second from the top) number of detected bursts, (third from the top) average number of photons per burst and (bottom) average burst duration.
+Sample-dependent distributions of the setup-dependent parameters are given as violin plots for (top) the average count rate, (second from the top) number of detected bursts, (third from the top) average number of photons per burst and (bottom) average burst duration.
 The procedure to obtain the values for the above parameters from the measurement data collected from 8 labs for both MalE and U2AF samples is as follows: The collected raw data from different labs was analyzed using the PAM software1111.
 Briefly, first, a burst search was performed using an all photon burst search with a threshold of 50-100 photons per sliding time window of 500 μs depending on the dataset.
 For one set of measurements, a lower threshold of 20 photons per 500 μs time window was necessary.
 After burst selection, background subtraction and correction for crosstalk and direct excitation were performed as discussed in the data analysis section.
-To remove blinking and bleaching events as well as for selecting out the double-labeled molecules, an ALEX-2CDE filter12 with a lower limit of 5 and an upper limit of 25 was used depending on the data set.
-The ALEX-2CDE filter values differed depending on the excitation intensities and sample concentrations used for the measurements.
+To remove blinking and bleaching events as well as for selecting out the double-labeled molecules, an ALEX-2CDE filter values differed depending on the excitation intensities and sample concentrations used for the measurements.
 The values for all the parameters are a median of the values obtained for the double-labeled molecules for each measurement.
 These values were made available with PAM software.